-There are more than 20 species of shade trees grown at our nursery used by The Ecotropics group as shade on coffee farms.
+There are more than 20 species of shade trees grown at our nursery used by Ecotropics as shade on coffee farms.
 Among the most commonly found are Capirona decorticans (resbalamono), Cariniana pyriformis (Abarco), Podocarpus oleifolius (chaquiro), Carapa guianensis (cedro carmin), Caryodendron orinocense (Inchi), Cedrela odorata (Cedro), Juglans neotropica (nogal), Swietenia macrophylla (caoba), Myroxylon balsamum (balsamo), Colombobalanus excelsa (roble negro), Magnolia mahechae (almanegra), Quercus humboldtii (roble-algarrobo), Tabebuia chrysantha (guayacan amarillo), Inga edulis (guamo), Inga spuria (guamo bejuco); Inga ursi pitlier (guamo cacho de cabra); Inga marginata (guamo churimo de ribete), Calliandra lehmannii (carbonero morado), Pseudoacacia spectabilis (vainillo), Erythrina poeppigiana (písamo), Erythrina corallodendro (madre cacao).
 Inga trees are favorites because of their rapid growth, tolerance to diverse soils, and broad shade canopy.
 Besides, their fruit pods are an important source of food for birds and wildlife.